ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

-# Setting up DDoSX, CDN and WAF
+# Setting up DDoSX, CDN and WAF using SafeDNS

 DDoSX<sup>®</sup>, can be setup to protect any domain from DDoS and common Web Application attacks such as SQL Injections, Remote Command Execution and Cross-Site Scripting (XSS).
 More on how DDoSX<sup>®</sup> works can be found :doc:`/security/ddos/generalinformation`.